🎮

 XU10 becomes much easier to judge once it is forced into the same room as RG-35XX Plus, RGB20 Pro, and RG-40XXV.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 XU10 versus RG-35XX Plus is interesting because closest match is the obvious angle.
-Compared with XU10, RG-35XX Plus makes the more obvious play for readers who care about closest match.
+RG-35XX Plus sits close enough to XU10 to make the comparison meaningful, but different enough to sharpen the buying decision.
 RG-35XX Plus is tracked around 64.0.
 Its overall rating is ⭐️⭐️⭐️⭐️⭐️.
 XU10 versus RGB20 Pro is interesting because closest match is the obvious angle.
 RGB20 Pro sits close enough to XU10 to make the comparison meaningful, but different enough to sharpen the buying decision.
 RGB20 Pro is tracked around 70.0.
-That said, its overall rating is ⭐️⭐️⭐️⭐️⭐️½.
+From another angle, its overall rating is ⭐️⭐️⭐️⭐️⭐️½.
 XU10 versus RG-40XXV is interesting because closest match is the obvious angle.
-That said, compared with XU10, RG-40XXV makes the more obvious play for readers who care about closest match.
+RG-40XXV sits close enough to XU10 to make the comparison meaningful, but different enough to sharpen the buying decision.
 RG-40XXV is tracked around 60.0.

 XU10 is described with battery: 3000 mAh and cooling: Heatsink, Ventilation cutouts.
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Single Mono Front facing and 3.5mm Headphone Side facing, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.

 Physically, the device is outlined by Plastic and Purple, Grey, White.
 This is where you start picturing whether it is truly pocketable, only jacket-safe, or clearly a bag companion.
-The best portable devices earn their place in a routine.
-They are easy to reach for, easy to trust, and easy to put back down without feeling delicate.
+A handheld is only as portable as the friction it introduces.
+Too heavy, too hot, too awkward, and even strong specs start feeling theoretical.

 The practical I/O story includes Dual External MicroSD, USB-C OTG, and USB-C x2 Top facing.
 These details matter because many retro buyers are also collectors, tinkerers, dock-and-TV players, or people with large libraries that need sensible storage and transfer options.